mhowe0422/mhowe0422.github.io/_posts/2019-01-11-Zone6Meetings.md

 # No Events for Zone 6 at this time

 ## With COVID-19 we are limited to video meetings such as Zoom and Teams
-## We are looking into events for 2021, but there are many unknowns
+## We are looking into events for 2021, the next is April 22,2021, Topic is TBD
 ## Be Safe, Wear a mask, wash your hands and maintain social distancing.